pierrot-lc/nvim-nix/README.md

 # home.nix
 {pkgs, ...}: {
   home.packages = with pkgs; [
-    nvim-pkg # This package will be found thanks to the added overlays.
+    nvim-nix # This package will be found thanks to the added overlays.
   ];
 }
 ```

-#### Using the module
+#### Using the Module

 This flake also provide a module.
-It provides an interface to provide options
+It provides an interface to specify options
 before building the derivation.
 You can have a look into `./nix/module.nix` to
 see the available options for yourself, along with their default values.